AdGT: Decentralized Gradient Tracking with Tuning-free Per-Agent Stepsize: Numerical Results

-In Fig.~\ref{Logestic_fig}, we plot the residual sequence $\{r(k)\}_{k \geq 0}$ for all methods.
-To improve the practical convergence rate, the stepsize in the GT algorithm was tuned via a grid search.
-For the AdGT algorithm, we set $\gamma = 1$ for all graph topologies, which generally resulted in improved performance over GT.
-An exception occurred with line graphs, where using $\gamma = 8$ led to faster convergence.
-Additionally, we applied $\gamma = 8$ to the cycle and ladder graphs, which yielded slightly better results than the default setting.
 We also include results for the GT algorithm using two additional stepsize values: one larger and one smaller than the empirically optimal value.
 This is to illustrate the sensitivity of GT to stepsize selection and highlight the significant effort required to properly tune it.
 In contrast, using an adaptive stepsize, as in AdGT, substantially reduces this burden.
 As shown in the results, AdGT not only requires little to no tuning in most cases, but it also often achieves better convergence rates compared to the constant-stepsize version.
-In some scenarios, such as random or star graph topologies, the improvement is significant.

-As noted previously, Method-DM fails to converge in all graph settings except for the star graph.
+In some scenarios, such as random or star graph topologies, the improvement is significant. {This improvement arises because each agent can use its own stepsize based on its local smoothness, and this stepsize may vary across iterations.
+Consequently, agents typically obtain larger stepsizes than the fixed-stepsize GT method, since the GT stepsize must be chosen conservatively to satisfy the most restrictive agent.
+As shown in Fig.~\ref{Stepsise_agent}, we plot the stepsizes of two representative agents in the line graph of Fig.~\ref{Logestic_fig}.
+The agents adapt their stepsizes during the iterations, and in most cases their values exceed the optimal fixed GT stepsize, which in this experiment is 0.09. } As noted previously, Method-DM {exhibits convergence to a neighborhood with persistent fluctuations} in all graph settings, except for the star graph where the behavior appears more stable.